Jewish Heritage Tour

 Marrakech / Essaouira / Marrakech

-Today, our private Moroccan Journey will lead to Essaouira n the Atlantic coast.
+Today, our private Moroccan Journey will lead to Essaouira on the Atlantic coast.
 Visit the city of Mogador, once one third Jewish and now known as Essaouira.
-See the Jewish cemetery in the Mellah, place of annual pilgrimage to the grave of the venerated Rabbi Haim Pinto whose home and synagogue are preserved as a historic and religious site.
+See the Jewish cemetery in the Mellah, place of annual pilgrimage to the grave of the venerated Rabbi Haim Pinto, whose home and synagogue are preserved as a historic and religious site.

 We will also visit the city’s fortifications and Scala, a mixture of Berber and Portuguese architecture and the 18th century Medina with its carpentry cedar and thuya wood ateliers, before returning to Marrakech.